WSJ: Top aide to Governor Cuomo Melissa DeRosa resigns

 News 4 has reached out to the governor’s office for a statement and is waiting to hear back.

-Her resignation comes less than one week after Attorney General Leticia James’ investigation into the governor determined that Governor Cuomo committed sexual harassment.
+Her resignation comes less than one week after New York Attorney General Letitia James’ investigation into the governor determined that Governor Cuomo committed sexual harassment.

+Executive Assistant #1’s testimonial in the AG’s report revealed she was scared to lose her job had she shared her experience with the governor’s alleged misconduct.

+“[T]he way he was so firm with [me] that I couldn’t show anyone else that photo, I was just terrified that if I shared what was going on that it would somehow get around.
+And if Stephanie Benton or Melissa [DeRosa] heard that, I was going to lose my job.
+Because I knew that I certainly was going to be the one to go,” Executive Assistant #1 recounted in the report.

 “It was all so normalized—particularly by Melissa DeRosa and other top women around him—that only now do I realize how insidious his abuse was,” Boylan said.